MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/environment-setup.md

 ## Installing pbiviz

-The *pbiviz* tool which is written using Javascript, compiles the visual source code of the *pbiviz* package.
+The *pbiviz* tool, which is written using JavaScript, compiles the visual source code of the *pbiviz* package.

 The *pbiviz* package is a zipped Power BI visual with all the needed scripts and assets.